 The World Health Organization ("WHO") recognized COVID-19 as a public health emergency of international concern on January 30, 2020 and as a global pandemic on March 11, 2020.
 The global pandemic and actions taken to contain COVID-19 have adversely affected the global economy and financial markets.
 Vaccines for COVID-19 continue to be administered in the United States and other countries around the world, but the extent and rate of vaccine adoption, the long-term efficacy of these vaccines and other factors remain uncertain.
-Authorities throughout the world have implemented measures to contain or mitigate the spread of the virus, including at various times physical distancing, travel bans and restrictions, closure of non-essential businesses, quarantines, work-from-home directives, mask requirements, shelter-in-place orders and vaccination programs.
-Despite these efforts, COVID-19 has persisted, has mutated into new variants, and is expected to become endemic.
-Additionally, new waves of COVID-19 or its variants could cause the reinstatement of such limitations.
-The impact of COVID-19 and its variants, including direct and indirect economic effects as a result of inflation, supply chain disruptions and labor shortages, have been and remain unpredictable.
+Authorities throughout the world have implemented measures to contain or mitigate the spread of the virus, including physical distancing, travel bans and restrictions, closure of non-essential businesses, quarantines, work-from-home directives, mask requirements, shelter-in-place orders and vaccination programs.
+While the rollout of vaccines has begun, the timing of vaccinations, herd immunity, and the lifting of shelter-in-place and similar restrictions and movement restrictions are unknown.
+The impact of COVID-19 and its variants has been and remains unpredictable.